Sri2309/BookListPage/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## For DB server

+I have used json db server temporarily for storing the data.pls run the command "json-server --watch db.json --port 3000".

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.